The Golden Bachelor Live: Critical reviews

 The episode received critical acclaim.
 Brian Tallerico of The A.V.
 Club gave it a "B" grade and wrote, "It's tempting to ask what took so long to get these legends back together on Sunny, but it works so well here that it feels worth the wait.
 Somehow their friendship comes through in the show, sliding back into the comic chemistry they honed so many years ago."

 Ross Bonaime of Collider wrote, "As the trailer also shows, yes, Frank Reynolds does go on The Golden Bachelor, and it's as great as you'd imagine.
-The final episode of the season, 'The Golden Bachelor Live', adopts the look and feel of that show, complete with a gobsmacked Jesse Palmer unsure of what to do with Frank."
+The final episode of the season, The Golden Bachelor Live', adopts the look and feel of that show, complete with a gobsmacked Jesse Palmer unsure of what to do with Frank."

-Charles Papadopoulos of ScreenRant wrote, "It's Always Sunny season 17's themes were focused on Paddy's Pub in the corporate world, and the details about her wealth shouldn't go unnoticed.
+Charles Papadopoulos of Screen Rant wrote, "It's Always Sunny season 17's themes were focused on Paddy's Pub in the corporate world, and the details about her wealth shouldn't go unnoticed.
 Maybe Samantha's money is the key to the international Paddy's franchise."
 Danielle Ryan of /Film wrote, "The end of the episode presents the opportunity for Sam to return in season 18, and that could be an amazing change-up in the Always Sunny world, going into what's potentially the end."

-Jerrica Tisdale of Telltale TV gave the episode a 4.5 star rating out of 5 and wrote, "Overall, 'The Golden Bachelor Live' may end up making the list of best Sunny episodes ever.
+Jerrica Tisdale of Telltale TV gave the episode a 4.5 star rating out of 5 and wrote, "Overall, The Golden Bachelor Live' may end up making the list of best Sunny episodes ever.
 We'll have to see where this one lands in the history books, but the future looks promising.
 It's a very strong ending for the season."
 Sam Huang of TV Fanatic gave the episode a 4.2 star rating out of 5 and wrote, "Overall, I'm very happy that the season ended on this episode.
 It makes the build-up of the previous episodes worthwhile.
 While I thought the majority of the season was just okay, the season finale did a fantastic job of being a pleasantly surprising, solid ending."